jakenolan/llamaindex-rag-template/README.md

 <br />

-Next, replace all occurences of "<topic>" with whatever topic your application is about.
+Next, replace all occurences of \<topic\> with whatever topic your application is about.
 See lines below.
 ```python
 ...
 [31] name="<topic>_data",